-In this tutorial, we’ll show you how to remap the Bixby button on all compatible Samsung Galaxy devices.
+In this tutorial, we’ll show you how to remap the Bixby button on all the Samsung Galaxy devices that still have it.

 Compatible Samsung devices

-These methods should work on most recent Samsung devices.
-It requires the device to have One UI and the Android 9.0 Pie update.
-Otherwise it won’t work at all.
-The following devices should be able to use this tutorial:
+The methods below require a device to have One UI and the Android 9.0 Pie update or later.
+The following phones should be able to use this tutorial: